 Where Are Yeti Coolers Made

-Like the Grizzly 40-Quart Cooler, the Yeti Tundra 45 Cooler is constructed with roto-tough plastic for durability, non-slip rubber feet to ensure that the cooler stays put, and heavily-insulated walls.
+Unlike Grizzly coolers which are made right here in the USA , many Yeti coolers are made in the Philippines.
+However, like the Grizzly 40-Quart Cooler, the Yeti Tundra 45 Cooler is constructed with roto-tough plastic for durability, non-slip rubber feet to ensure that the cooler stays put, and heavily-insulated walls.
 Also, the Yeti Tundra 45 Cooler is nearly indestructible and is IGBC certified like the Grizzly 40-Quart Cooler.
 It has the rope handles, like the Grizzly 40-Quart Cooler, allowing for easy carry during your outdoor adventures.
 There is a slight difference on the rope handles with the Grizzly, and that is they are contoured to fit a had, have a canvas cover on nylon rope, and a rubberized texture on the handle.
 The Yeti is simply a plastic cylinder insert on the nylon rope handle.
-If you are wondering where Yeti coolers are made, it is the same place Grizzly coolers are made: right in the USA (although some Yeti coolers are made in Phillipines as well).

 One of the most obvious differences between the Grizzly 40-Quart Cooler and the Yeti Tundra 45 Cooler is the price.
 While the Grizzly 40-Quart Cooler is average priced, the Yeti Tundra 45 Cooler is priced slightly higher.